Motorcycle Industry Council

 The Motorcycle Industry Council, or MIC, is a not-for-profit, national trade association representing manufacturers and distributors of motorcycles, scooters, motorcycle/ATV parts and accessories and members of allied trades in the United States, located in Irvine, California.
 The MIC was incorporated in 1970, but the association has roots extending back to the early days of motorcycling when it existed under other names since 1914.

 The MIC was created to promote and preserve motorcycling and the U.S. motorcycle industry.
 This is accomplished through its activities in government relations, statistics, communications, technical, and aftermarket programs.
 They represent the off-highway vehicle industry and enthusiasts.
 More than 300 members represent manufacturers and distributors of motorcycles, scooters, parts and accessories, as well as allied trades such as publishing, insurance and consultants that support the continued development of statistics, effective governmental efforts and industry relations.
 While dealers, clubs and individuals are not eligible for membership, the MIC works with these groups on issues of mutual interest.

 Company overview

 Board of directors

 The MIC Board of Directors is responsible for the affairs of the association, including approval and review of policies, positions, programs, and fiscal operations.
 The Board has 12 directors; seven representing motorcycle manufacturers, importers, or distributors and five representing the aftermarket and allied trades.
-The MIC President is Tim Buche.
+The MIC President is Christy LaCurelle.

 April 18, 2007 The Motorcycle Industry Council (MIC) announced the election of Sarah Schilke, Director of Business Development, Fairchild Sports/Hein Gericke, to the MIC Board of Directors on the final ballot.
-This marked the first time in the 37-year history of the MIC that a woman has been elected to the Board of Directors.
+This marked the first time in the 37-year history of the MIC that a woman has been elected to the board of directors.